 In Arizona regulation didn’t come until later on.
 Although surface water was managed through appropriation, the Arizona Ground Water Management Code was passed in 1980.
 This code divided groundwater regulation into three different zones, each of which has its own regulation.
 The lowest level of management doesn’t require a permit to draw water.
 The two other areas are the Active Management Areas (AMA) and the Irrigation Non-expansion Areas (INA).
 INAs are places in which the current level of groundwater extraction is unsustainable and pumping for agriculture that didn’t begin five years before the designation of the area is prohibited.
 AMAs have a heavy reliance on groundwater to meet their water needs.
 There are three types of water rights in these areas.
 The water users who had the use of the area five years before the designation, and users such as irrigation districts, private water companies and municipal water providers can obtain permits.
 People drawing small amounts of water for non-irrigation purposes do not require a permit.
 Arizona’s INAs and AMAs have their boundaries defined by groundwater basins.

 In Nevada prior appropriation is not a strict doctrine.
 Although senior users are generally given priority, certain uses of groundwater may be designated as preferred.
 Also domestic use of groundwater (water for one’s house) is exempt from permitting.
-Generally groundwater permitting is designed to limit consumption to the recharge of the basin, however, in cases where there might be a supply of water to supplement consumption at a later date, permits allowing consumption above the recharge rate may be issued.
+Generally groundwater permitting is designed to limit consumption to correspond to the ability of the basin to recharge, however, in cases where there might be a supply of water to supplement consumption at a later date, permits allowing consumption above the recharge rate may be issued.
 However, they are easily revocable.

 New Mexico permits are only required within designated “underground water basins” and those rights are subject to prior appropriation.
 However, wells under 2.375 inches in diameter do not require a permit even within the designated basins.
 Utah is also subject to prior appropriation; all wells deeper than 30 feet need a permit.
 The state is divided into “groundwater areas” and is administered separately by the different basins.